East Texas families lose only local option for children’s respiratory provider

 Apple HMS also sent a response to CBS19:

 In March, Texas Children’s Health Plan filed an arbitration award against Apple after a rate negotiation issue in 2019.
-According to the documents, the insurance company claimed the medical supply provider “sent a letter to TCHP’s members, which TCHP contended was false and misleading,” after the two entities could not reach an agreement.
+Inside the legal documents, the insurance company claimed the medical supply provider “sent a letter to TCHP’s members, which TCHP contended was false and misleading,” after the two entities could not reach an agreement.

 At the end of April, a judge confirmed the arbitration award for Texas Children’s Health Plan against Apple HSM.